Princess047/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 -script 8 for task 8
 -script 9 for task 9
 -script 10 for task 10
 -script 11 for task 11
+-script 12 prints all possible combinations of two letters, except oo